Furqan17/learn-Deutsche-app/README.md

   <img src="https://raw.githubusercontent.com/Furqan17/learn-Deutsche-app/master/Screenshots/colours-tp.png">
 </p>

-## :iphone: Relative Layout Issues
+## :wrench: Relative Layout Issues
 The home page of this app utilises a `RelativeLayout` instead of a Linear or Constrait Layout.
 This *might* explain why the app is a bit slow.
 A `LinearLayout` would have been a better choice for **this specific homepage** as it would be much more efficient.

 The code below shows the relative layout from `activity_main.xml`